Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 For the second quarter of 2017, overhead was $47 million compared to $40 million last year, excluding the transaction cost from both periods.
 In addition to the typical growth spending to support our expanded operations, sales and marketing, two factors contribute to the increased spend.

 First, a portion of the additional spending on technology and related service enhancement initiatives is in the support overhead functions.
-Secondly, in connection with the integration of the Asquith business in the UK, as Dave mentioned, we've incurred certain overlapping and onetime costs which temporarily increases the overhead spending in 2017.
+Secondly, in connection with the integration of the Asquith business in the U.K., as Dave mentioned, we've incurred certain overlapping and onetime costs which temporarily increases the overhead spending in 2017.
 We are on track to realize the synergy that we'd planned from the combination of our support teams in 2018, at which point, we would then again expect to regain overhead leverage.

 Interest expense was $10.7 million in Q2, roughly consistent with 2016 levels as lower interest cost offset the incremental borrowing to finance the Asquith acquisition.
 As we've previewed on our last call, we amended our credit agreement in May of this year.
 In addition to extending our revolver term out to 2022, the amendment reduced our interest rate by 50 basis points essentially to LIBOR plus 2.25%.
 This largely neutralizes the impact of interest rate increases in 2017 and puts us in a good position to broadly maintain financing costs at Q2 levels for the rest of the year.
 We ended the quarter at 3.5 turns of net debt-to-EBITDA and would expect that to tick down slightly by year end.

 Our estimate of the 2017 structural tax rate on adjusted net income is now 26%, down slightly from our previous estimate of 27%.
-In addition to realizing the favorable effects of lower statutory tax rates in our UK and Netherlands operations, the new accounting for the tax benefit on certain stock compensation transactions has reduced our effective rate in the U.S. as well.
+In addition to realizing the favorable effects of lower statutory tax rates in our U.K. and Netherlands operations, the new accounting for the tax benefit on certain stock compensation transactions has reduced our effective rate in the U.S. as well.

 We generated operating cash flow of $168 million in the first half of 2017 compared to $147 million last year, on improved performance and working capital.
 After deducting maintenance CapEx, our free cash flow totaled just over $140 million through June.

-As Dave outlined, we've invested in growth through new center investments and acquisitions and we've repurchased around 1 million shares year-to-date, both through modest open market purchases and with one block trade.
+As Dave outlined, we've invested in growth through new center investments and acquisitions, and we've repurchased around 1 million shares year to date, both through modest open market purchases and with one block trade.

+At June 30, 2017, we operated 1,047 centers with the capacity to serve over 116,000 children, and we now serve over 1,100 clients across all of our service lines.
 Our outlook for 2017 anticipates top line growth approximating 10% to 12% over last year.
-In our full-service center network, price increases are averaging 3% to 4% and we continue to build enrollment in our mature and ramping base of centers.
+In our full-service center network, price increases are averaging 3% to 4%, and we continue to build enrollment in our mature and ramping base of centers.
 In the full-service segment, we're planning to add a total of approximately 50 new centers in 2017, including organic new and acquired centers.
 Our outlook also contemplates closing approximately 25 centers.

 On the operating side for 2017, we expect adjusted operating income margins to be broadly consistent with 2016 levels, around 12.25% to 12.5% of revenue.
-As we've previously outlined, the approximate headwind from the three factors that impact our operating margins in 2017 are re-summarized as follows: the inclusion of the Asquith group of centers represents 40 basis points to 50 basis points of overall operating margin headwind due to the contribution at full-service margin levels plus the incremental overhead integration spending; second, the lease consortium centers, new in 2017 and opened last year, contributed 10 basis point to 20 basis point near-term drag on margins; third is the 40 basis points to 50 basis points related to the increased spending on technology, software solutions and people to strengthen our market position and service capability over time.
+As we've previously outlined, the approximate headwind from the three factors that impact our operating margins in 2017 I'll re-summarize as follows: the inclusion of the Asquith group of centers represents 40 to 50 basis points of overall operating margin headwind due to the contribution at full-service margin levels plus the incremental overhead integration spending; second, the lease consortium centers, new in 2017 and opened last year, contributed 10 to 20 basis point near-term drag on margins; third is the 40 to 50 basis points related to the increased spending on technology, software solutions and people to strengthen our market position and service capability over time.

 On some other key measures for the full-year 2017 and including acquisitions that were completed last year, we estimate amortization of $33 million, depreciation of $65 million.
 Based on our outstanding borrowings and the updated terms of our amended credit agreement effective mid-May of this year, we're projecting interest expense of $43 million to $44 million for the full year.

-As previously reviewed, the structural tax rate is now estimated to approximate 26% in 2017 which is the rate that we applied in Q2.
+As previously reviewed, the structural tax rate is now estimated to approximate 26% in 2017, which is the rate that we applied in Q2.
 Weighted average shares outstanding are projected at 60.5 million now for the full year.

 We estimate that we'll generate approximately $200 million of free cash flow with $240 million to $250 million of cash flow from ops and $40 million to $45 million of estimated maintenance capital spending.
 Investments in new center capital for centers opening this year and in early 2018 are estimated to total around $40 million this year.

-So, the combination of all of these elements lead to our projection that we'll generate adjusted net income of $158 million to $160 million and adjusted EPS of $2.62 to $2.65 for the full-year 2017.
+So the combination of all of these elements lead to our projection that we'll generate adjusted net income of $158 million to $160 million and adjusted EPS of $2.62 to $2.65 for the full year 2017.

 Before we go to Q&A, let me look specifically to Q3, where we're projecting 11% to 13% revenue growth and 22% to 25% adjusted net income and EPS growth, with adjusted EPS in the range of $0.60 to $0.61 a share on 60 million weighted average shares outstanding for the quarter.

-So Matt, with that, we are ready to go to Q&A.
+So, Matt, with that, we are ready to go to Q&A.

 Question-and-Answer Session